Back to Parmenides: Records and timelessness

 Thus, depending on the symmetries acting of configuration space, and on the topology of $M$, one can have different such preferred configurations.
-For the case at hand -- in which we have both scale and diffeomorphism symmetry and $M=S^3$-- there exists a \emph{unique} such preferred point!
-The preferred $q^*$ of $\mathcal{M}/($Diff$(M)\,\ltimes\mathcal{C})$ is the one corresponding to the round sphere.
+For the case at hand -- in which we have both scale and diffeomorphism symmetry and $M=S^3$-- there exists two sorts of such preferred points, one connected to the rest of the quotient space and the other disconnected.
+The preferred $q^*$ of $\mathcal{M}/($Diff$(M)\,\ltimes\mathcal{C})$ which is connected to the rest of the manifold is the one corresponding to the round sphere.
+The disconnected point is the completely singular metric, $q^*=g_{ab}=0$.\footnote{For conformal transformation, we can see it is disconnected in the quotient space, because we have no access to $g_{ab}=0$.
+Choosing any given reference $\bar g_{ab}$, we can conformally project $g_{ab}$, i.e. $[g_{ab}]=\left(\frac{\bar g}{g}\right)^{1/3} g_{ab}$.
+As $g_{ab}$ becomes degenerate, its determinant goes to zero, and any such conformal projection diverges.
+Any such $[g_{ab}]$ is therefore, at bes, \lq{}infinitely far\rq{}. }

+If we look at just the spatial spatial diffeomorphisms, then the natural choice becomes the singular metric $q^*=g_{ab}=0$.
+In the Hartle-Hawking state, in minisuperspace (where refoliations act as a single reparametrization, as they would here), this is (equivalent to) the initial state chosen.